tom-jj-G/bikesharing/citibike_analysis.md

 ### Weather Comparison

-Here below the major result found.
+Here below the major results found.
 Each story has been commented.

 The data were found on the [National Oceanic and Atmospheric Administration website](https://w2.weather.gov/climate/xmacis.php?wfo=okx)